Laotian Chinese: Trade and industry

 Vientiane continues to be Laos's major financial district and business networking hub for Laotian businessmen and investors of Chinese ancestry.
 The city is now pullulated with thousands of prospering Chinese-owned businesses, with Vientiane being home to at least 2500 Chinese entrepreneurs who control a vast disproportion of the city's restaurants, cinemas, hotels, repair shops, and jewellery stores.

 Like much of Southeast Asia, the Chinese dominate Laotian commerce at every level of society.
-The Laotian Chinese wield tremendous economic clout over their indigenous Laotian majority counterparts and play a critical role in maintaining the country's economic vitality and prosperity.
+The Laotian Chinese wield tremendous economic clout over their indigenous Laotian majority counterparts and play a significant role in the country's commercial sector.
 According to a 2015 presentation by Professor Choi Ho Rim, the contemporary Laotian Chinese are estimated to effectively control approximately 99 percent of the nation's entire economy.
 Throughout the topography of Laotian commercial life, where the participation of the indigenous Lao within the nation's commercial private sector is virtually non-existent, the 1 to 2 percent enterprising Laotian Chinese minority more or less comprise 100 percent of the country's entire business community while opportunistically profiting with great alacrity from every grudging inch of globalization-induced market opening.